AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-carousel/c-html5-aem-carousel-customizingviewer/r-html5-aem-carousel-customize-mainviewerarea.md

 ---
+title: Main viewer area
 description: The main view area is the area occupied by the carousel banner image.
-It is usually set to fit the available device screen when no size is specified.
+It is set to fit the available device screen when no size is specified.
 solution: Experience Manager
-title: Main viewer area
 feature: Dynamic Media Classic,Viewers,SDK/API,Carousel Banners
 role: Developer,User
 exl-id: bdac54f5-79e3-4d3d-9c7e-d9a7cec61c73
 ---
 # Main viewer area{#main-viewer-area}

 The main view area is the area occupied by the carousel banner image.
-It is usually set to fit the available device screen when no size is specified.
+It is set to fit the available device screen when no size is specified.

 <!--<a id="section_061E550C1C1D4DB2BD663A898895B38C"></a>-->